Businesses and Credit Card Convenience Fees

 Credit Card Convenience Fees

 A convenience fee is a fee that a business charges customers who use credit cards rather than another form of payment that's standard for the business.
-For example, a business that traditionally accepts check or ACH for transactions has offered credit card payments as a convenience may charge an additional fee for that convenience.
+For example, a business that traditionally accepts check or ACH for transactions but has offered credit card payments for convenience may charge an additional fee for that convenience.

 Convenience Fees vs. Surcharges

 Credit card convenience fees and surcharges are often used interchangeably, but they're not the same thing.
 A surcharge is a fee charged to customers simply because they're using a credit card.
 Most merchant credit card agreements prohibit merchants from charging surcharges on transactions.
 Moreover, surcharges are illegal in California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma, Texas, and Puerto Rico.

 While credit card issuers may not be allowed to charge a surcharge on credit card transactions, they are sometimes permitted to offer a discount for customers who pay with cash.
 You may have noticed some gas stations, for example, have one price set for credit card payments and a slightly lower, discounted price for cash transactions.
 This practice is allowed in California, Colorado, Connecticut, Maryland, Massachusetts, Nevada, Oklahoma, Washington, Wisconsin, Wyoming, and Puerto Rico.

 Why Businesses Charge Convenience Fees

-While credit card convenience fees are a nuisance and additional expense for consumers, businesses that charge the fee often have a legitimate financial reason for charging the fee.
+While credit card convenience fees are a nuisance and additional expense for consumers, businesses that charge the fee often have a legitimate financial reason for doing so.